makgill/deryk/_docs/tank.md

 source: Mashable
 sourcedate: 06 June 2018
 archive: https://archive.is/74MyF
 excerpt: Of course it was Bitcoin Cash.
+categories: bitcoin
+location: bh
 ---

 Of course it was Bitcoin Cash.